ewolff/microservices-primer/manuscript/chapter3.md

 This does not sound impressive at the start.
 However, in practice this characteristic of Microservices leads to a number of profound advantages since scaling is facilitated.
-In general performance requirements which are limited to certain cases are really demanding.
-The independent scalability of Microservices allows to concentrate on the ones which are under heavy load, and to use much less resources to deal with the problem than would be the case for a deployment monolith.
+In general, performance requirements which are limited to certain cases are really demanding.
+The independent scalability of Microservices allows to concentrate on the ones, which are under heavy load, and to use much less resources to deal with the problem than would be the case for a deployment monolith.
 This can also be a relevant reason for introducing Microservices.